Renault Megane review

 If you look closely, storage in the Megane is nothing special, either.
 There is only an open bin and a 12V socket for rear occupants, while front passengers are faced with a narrow centre console that’s taken up by the multimedia controller and a single cup-holder.

 However, it's very easy to achieve a comfortable driving position in the Renault Megane, thanks to the adjustable driver’s seat and reach and rake adjustment of the steering wheel.
 What’s more, the driver’s position feels nice and sporty.

 The 110bhp 1.6-litre petrol engine in the Renault Megane range needs to be worked hard to get the best out of it, and it only achieves 40.9mpg with 159g/km CO2 emissions.

-1.2-litre petrol and 1.6-litre diesel engines are available with Renault's fuel saving ENERGY tech and a stop-start system.
-The petrol variant with 115bhp emits 119g/km of CO2 and returns 53.3mpg, while diesel buyers won't have to pay road tax on their engine thanks to an impressive 80.7mpg and 90g/km of CO2.
+1.2-litre petrol and dCi diesel engines are available with Renault's fuel saving ENERGY tech and a stop-start system.
+The petrol variant with 115bhp emits 119g/km of CO2 and returns 53.3mpg.
+If you want to keep your costs in check, then the 109bhp 1.5 dCi diesel is worth considering, as it claims an impressive 80.7mpg and 90g/km of CO2.

 Perhaps the best blend of performance and economy is offered by the 128bhp 1.6-litre dCi, which promises to return 70.6mpg with CO2 emissions of 104g/km.

 Before buying, it's worth considering that the Megane loses its value quickly, so steep depreciation means the Megane will be worth less than the cheaper SEAT Leon after three years.
 On the plus side, Renault’s 4+ aftersales package includes four years warranty, plus the possibility of free servicing for the same period.